tom335/exchanger_api/exchanger/README.md

 The main goal is to retrieve, on an interval of 12 hours, the currency rates and store them in our database (Mnesia), using the latest rates published in ExchangeRatesAPI.

+An application demo running can be found [here](https://macroheap.com:4007/api/conversions), and the API documentation in the demo's [home page](https://macroheap.com:4007/).

 ## Running

 ### Initial steps